Find out more about The Crofter's Snug and Karina & Jo!

 The Crofter's Snug

-The first photo is of the Crofter's Snug in 2015 when the previous owners (Kirsty and Steve) decided to begin creating what you see here today.
-We live on site in a typical 19th century crofting house, built over 100 years ago, set in over 4 acres.
+This is a photo of the Crofter's Snug in 2015 when the previous owners (Kirsty and Steve) decided to begin creating what you see here today.
+We live on site in a typical crofting house, built over 100 years ago, set in over 4 acres.

 Factoids!
 A croft is not a house but a unit of agricultural land and 'crofting' is a land tenure system of small scale food producers unique to the Scottish Highlands and Islands.
 Crofting provides tenants with security provided they pay their rent, live on or near their croft and work the land.
 Traditionally, crofts were situated on large estates.
 Landlords could have many crofts on their estate - in fact there are over 17,000 crofts in Scotland!
 They are a fenced or enclosed area of land, usually small and arable, and usually, but not always, with property.
 A crofter is the person who has use of the land, typically as a tenant farmer although many now are owner-occupiers.